Neil Diamond's Success and Achievements in Timeline

 A closer look at the biggest achievements of Neil Diamond.
 Awards, milestones, and records that define success.

-November 1965: First Success as Songwriter with "Sunday and Me"
+November 1965: "Sunday and Me" Success

-In November 1965, Neil Diamond achieved his first success as a songwriter with "Sunday and Me", a Top 20 hit for Jay and the Americans.
+In November 1965, Neil Diamond achieved his first success as a songwriter with "Sunday and Me," a Top 20 hit for Jay and the Americans.

-1966: "I'm a Believer" Becomes Popular Music Song of the Year
+1966: "I'm a Believer" Success

-February 1977: Triumph in Court and Purchase of Bang-Era Master Tapes
+February 1977: Triumph in Court

 1978: "You Don't Bring Me Flowers" Hits No. 1

-1984: Inducted into the Songwriters Hall of Fame
+1984: Induction into Songwriters Hall of Fame

 In 1984, Neil Diamond was inducted into the Songwriters Hall of Fame, recognizing his significant contributions to songwriting.

-2000: Received the Sammy Cahn Lifetime Achievement Award
+2000: Sammy Cahn Lifetime Achievement Award

 In 2007, Neil Diamond was inducted into the Long Island Music Hall of Fame.